Justin Kurpeikis

-Justin William Kurpeikis (July 17, 1977) is a former American football player.
-He played for the Pittsburgh Steelers, New England Patriots, Cleveland Browns, Detroit Lions, and the Hamburg Sea Devils.
+Justin William Kurpeikis (July 17, 1977) is an American former professional football player.
+He played for the Pittsburgh Steelers, New England Patriots, Cleveland Browns, Detroit Lions, and Hamburg Sea Devils.

 Playing career

 Kurpeikis attended the Central Catholic High School in Pittsburgh where he was a high school All-American linebacker selection.
 He was also a standout sprinter and shot putter on the track team.

 Kurpeikis played college football at Penn State, finishing his career with 172 tackles, 17 sacks and 43 stops for losses.
 He also twice earned Academic All-Big Ten honors and was included in the second-team All-Big Ten in 2000.

 Kurpeikis He signed as an undrafted free agent with the Pittsburgh Steelers in 2001, and spent the 2001 and 2002 seasons with the franchise.
 In 2003, he joined the New England Patriots as member of practice squad and spent the 2003 and 2004 seasons with the team, also winning Super Bowl XXXIX.
 Kurpeikis spent the 2005 season as member of the Cleveland Browns practice squad.
 Kurpeikis began the 2007 season as member of NFL Europa's Hamburg Sea Devils, before signing as a free agent with the Detroit Lions on August 9, 2007.